cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 new_layout = ((2, 8), (2, 16)):((2, 4), (1, 32))
 ```

 This composed layout can be addressed as shape `(16, 32)` even though it has sub-layouts.
 We can index it via `(i, j)` and CuTe figures out the math under the hood.
 The stride math is identical: we match each layout dimension with its original stride but redistribute the dimensions so our final output shape is `(2*MMA_M, 2*MMA_N)`.
-We can verify with our example:
+Let's verify with our example:

 ```python
 # IDX = ((0, 1), 4, 3) = ((col, row), m_tile, n_tile)